“Don’t Forget The Pants!”

 Narrator: Ray headed toward the bathroom to get dressed for the wedding.
 But when he slipped the gray jacket off the hanger, its matching pants were nowhere to be found.
 The second hanger was empty.
 Ray quickly pulled on the jacket, opened the bathroom door a crack, and called for Grampa Halfmoon.

 Ray: No pants.
 Can you double-check in the closet?

-Narrator: Grampa sped off, while Ray waited in the bathroom.
+Narrator: Grampa set the boutonniere on the counter and sped off, while Ray waited in the bathroom.
 A couple of minutes later, Grampa returned and shut the bathroom door.

 Grampa: No pants.
 I checked three times.

-Narrator: They could still hear the groomsmen laughing outside, but in the bathroom, nothing seemed too funny.
+Narrator: They could still hear the groomsmen laughing outside about who-knew-what, but in the bathroom, nothing seemed too funny.
 Ray shifted his weight from one sock-clad foot to another.
 He held up his neon purple sweatpants.

 Ray: I can’t go out there in my underwear.
 Can I just wear these?

 Grampa: I don’t reckon so.
 Everybody’d be staring at you instead of Nancy Lee.